-As Assistant Director of Community and Public Engagement with the USC Center for Religion and Civic Culture, the Rev. Najuma Smith-Pollard combines her experience as a pastor and expertise as a community leader to help faith leaders become full partners in social change.
+As Assistant Director of Community and Public Engagement with the USC Center for Religion and Civic Culture, the Rev. Dr. Najuma Smith-Pollard combines her experience as a pastor and expertise as a community leader to help faith leaders become full partners in the work of social change.
 She leads programming for the Cecil Murray Center for Community Engagement, which is housed at CRCC.

 Smith-Pollard also is a pastor, motivational speaker, author, life coach, radio personality and community activist.